 First, a quick walk through the different ticket types.
 If you plan to go to Liberty Island, rather than seeing the Statue of Liberty by cruise, helicopter or one of the free options, you’ll need to buy a ticket.
 And even if you’re taking a tour, you will get a ticket ‘type’.

 All tickets and guided tours are categorised according to whether you get Standard Access, Pedestal Access or Crown Access.
-Here I explain the difference to help you decide which Statue of Liberty tickets to reserve.
+Here I explain the difference to help you decide which tickets to reserve.

 - Standard Access (also known as Reserve Tickets) means you can go to Liberty Island but you can’t go inside the Statue of Liberty.

-- Pedestal Access means you can go inside the Statue of Liberty and access the pedestal, the ‘brown concrete’ part of the Statue of Liberty structure.
+- Pedestal Access means you can go inside the Statue of Liberty and access the pedestal, the ‘brown concrete’ part of the statue structure.

-- Crown Access is means you can go inside the Statue of Liberty and go all the way up to the crown, the highest accessible point inside the Statue of Liberty.
+- Crown Access is means you can go inside the Statue of Liberty and go all the way up to the crown, the highest accessible point inside the statue.

 Reserve Tickets are the most common and easiest to get hold of, including the possibility of getting on the day tickets outside peak season if you don’t mind queuing.
 Pedestal Access Tickets are more limited but usually easy enough to book a week or more before your visi).
 Crown Access tickets are the fewest as well as the most popular and must be booked at least 3 months in advance.